stowball/hucssley/rethinking-css.md

 What if we could define an architecture whereby, at some threshold, the size of the final CSS would never increase as the project grows?

 Teams without dedicated UI Engineers also often reach for some kind pre-fabricated CSS UI framework, such as Bootstrap or Semantic UI, to get them building and realising UI quickly.
-While the initial development period is promising (foregoing the fact you’re now serving to users 200 colours and 20 components you’ll never use), bloat continues to worsen as you encounter the next problem…
+While the initial development period is promising (foregoing the fact you’re now serving to users 200 colors and 20 components you’ll never use), bloat continues to worsen as you encounter the next problem…

 ## Specificity wars